mco-gh/mco.dev/content/pds/transfer.md

 <img width="50%" src="/img/transfer5.png">

 Now we've finished giving our input so we can click the Create button to create our transfer request.
-If all goes well, we'll then see our new job, it's status and related attributes.
+If all goes well, we'll then see our new job, it's current status, and related attributes.

 <img width="50%" src="/img/transfer6.png">